Justice-Reaper/AutoBspwmKali/README.md

 <kbd>extractPorts</kbd>: Extract ports from a file in nmap -oG format and copy them to the clipboard

 <kbd>mkt</kbd>: Create a folder and several work directories inside it

+<kbd>showHelpPanel</kbd> : Displays all commands and shortcuts of the desktop environment

 ## Credits
 Author: Justice-Reaper